 In your validation of the combined mechanism with extinction strain rate was there an attempt to re-measure Seshadri's extinction strain rates?
 If so, was there any discrepancy between your measurements in your apparatus and Seshadri's burner?
 Is it possible that less agreement between experimental and model extinction strain rates observed in butanoate also exists in your burner for the other fuels studied?

 Seshadri used the global strain rate, which is system dependent, while we used the local strain rate, which is the fundamentally relevant one.
 As such, the values determined are necessarily different.
-However, Liu et al. (DOI: 10.1016/j.combustflame.2011.03.013) had actually also measured the global ignition strain rates and compared them with Seshadri’s values, using burners of similar dimension, and found good agreement.
-So the determination is consistent.
-This issue has therefore been settled in the literature.
+However, Liu et al. (Ref.
+27) had actually also measured the global ignition strain rates and compared them with Seshadri’s values, using burners of similar dimension, and found good agreement, demonstrating that the determination is consistent.
+The reviewer is referred to that work for further details.

 Besides the critical volume fraction, was there any difference between the fuels in modeled soot properties such as number density and number of small particles?
 The onset of nucleation size soot may be another sooting threshold but this behavior is not observable with the current setup.

 The reviewer raised a very interesting point that the soot properties might be different for the three fuels.
 For MB, a lower number density was found compared to n-heptane and n-butanol, but this was simply the result of a lower volume fraction: other soot properties such as the particle sizes were essentially almost identical among the three fuels.
-This due in large part to the similar residence time-temperature-mixture fraction properties for the three fuels in this configuration, which the authors controlled.
+This is due in large part to the similar residence time-temperature-mixture fraction properties for the three fuels in this configuration, which the authors controlled.

 Could the agreement between measured CSR and your model be improved for butanoate if the full chemistry or a new reduced mechanism was used?